TUM-Dev/CalendarProxy/README.md

 - Add locations that are recognized by Google / Apple Maps
 - Filter out unwanted events, such as cancelled, duplicate or optional ones

-Additionally, I've implemented filtering the calendar into Vorlesungen only and no Vorlesungen.
-This way, it is possible to colour-code Vorlesungen and non-Vorlesungen separately in calendar apps.
-To do this, add the query string vOnly, which can be yes or no. The following formats should work:
+Additionally, I've implemented filtering the calendar into Vorlesungen, Prüfungen and other.
+This way, it is possible to colour-code by category in calendar apps.
+To do this, add the query string filter, which can be "vo" for Vorlesungen, "pr" for Prüfungen, or "ot" for other (that is, everything that isn't a Vorlesung or Prüfung).
+The following formats should work:

 ```
-.../?pStud=ABCDEF&pToken=XYZ
+.../?pStud=ABCDEF&pToken=XYZ             <-- calendar with everything
-.../?pStud=ABCDEF&pToken=XYZ&vOnly=yes
-.../?pStud=ABCDEF&pToken=XYZ&vOnly=no
+.../?pStud=ABCDEF&pToken=XYZ&filter=vo   <-- only Vorlesungen
+.../?pStud=ABCDEF&pToken=XYZ&filter=pr   <-- only Prüfungen
+.../?pStud=ABCDEF&pToken=XYZ&filter=ot   <-- everything ex.
+Vorlesungen/Prüfungen
 ```

 Additional features: